Adem Zorgane

-Adem Zorgane (آدم زرقان; born 6 January 2000) is an Algerian professional footballer who plays for Union Saint-Gilloise and the Algeria national team.
+Adem Zorgane (آدم زرقان; born 6 January 2000) is an Algerian professional footballer who plays as a midfielder for Union Saint-Gilloise and the Algeria national team.
 He is the son of former Algeria international Malik Zorgane.

 Club career

 Paradou AC

-On 13 August 2018, Zorgane made his senior debut for Paradou AC, becoming the first ever player born in the 21st century to play in the Algerian Ligue Professionnelle 1.
+On 13 August 2018, Zorgane made his senior debut for Paradou AC, becoming the first ever player born in the year 2000 to play in the Algerian Ligue Professionnelle 1.

 Charleroi

 On 27 June 2021, Zorgane signed a four-year contract with Belgian First Division A club Charleroi.
 He made his debut for the club in the Belgian First Division A on 8 August, scoring his first goal in the eighth minute of a 1–1 draw against OH Leuven.
 In his first season with Charleroi, Zorgane quickly established himself as a starter, making 37 total appearances in which he scored three goals.

 Union Saint-Gilloise

 On 26 June 2025, Zorgane joined Union Saint-Gilloise by signing a contract until 2029.